multivacplatform/code-of-conduct/README.md

 For attribution requirements:

-"@TwitterOSS Code of Conduct" © 2013 Twitter, Inc, used under a Creative Commons Attribution Unported license: http://creativecommons.org/licenses/by/3.0/
+"Multivac Platform Code of Conduct" © 2015 ISCPIF/CNRS, used under a Creative Commons Attribution Unported license: http://creativecommons.org/licenses/by/3.0/